KoppesEA/INS-1_PWS_RNA-Seq/README.md

 # INS-1_PWS_PNAS
 Markdown on the useage of uploaded bash scripts for RNA-Seq analysis associated with Koppes et al. 2021 for analysis of total- and small- RNA-Seq of control and PWS INS-1 cells.

-Fastq files associated with this study can be found via GEO
+Fastq files associated with this study can be found via GEO SuperSeries GSE190337 and Experiment BioProject PRJNA786769
-GSExxxx  (Total RNA)
+GSE190334  (Total RNA)
 and
-GSExxx  (small RNA)
+GSE190336  (small RNA)

 *Directories and version numbers may need to be adjusted within each script by user to run as needed*